12 Famous April Fool’s Day Pranks of All Time

 by Unbelievable Facts7 years ago

-April Fool’s day is just around the corner, and as usual, everyone is busy with inventing new pranks and spoofs.
-Each year on April Fool’s day, we renew the promise of not to falling prey of someone else’s prank.
-But we never question the ingenuity of the human mind as each year a prank better than the earlier ones arrive, leaving us all in splits.
-The earliest known record of April Fool’s day prank is of April 1, 1968, when people were sent to wash Lions being washed!
-To inspire ideas for your next prank we have brought 10 famous April Fool’s Day pranks of all time.
+April Fool’s Day is just around the corner, and as usual, everyone is busy inventing new pranks and spoofs.
+Each year on April Fool’s Day, we renew our promise not to fall prey to someone else’s prank.
+Yet, we never question the ingenuity of the human mind, as each year brings a prank better than the last, leaving us all in splits.
+The earliest known record of an April Fool’s Day prank dates back to April 1, 1698, when people were sent to see lions being washed!
+To inspire ideas for your next prank, we have compiled 12 of the most famous April Fool’s Day pranks of all time.

 April fool prank porky